bakpakin/Fennel/macros.md

 elements.
 Again we start with a symbol (`let`) but in this case the second argument is a sequential table.
-Square brackets in Fennel code tend to indicate that new locals are being introduced, but they are just normal sequential tables.
+Square brackets in Fennel code tend to indicate that new locals are being introduced, but they are just normal sequential tables to the parser.
 When destructuring you can see that both sequential tables and key/value tables can be used, for the return value of `get-elements` and `pipe-for` respectively.

 ## How to Manipulate Data